Campaign Management

 Email Template Pre-designed email content used for phishing lures

-Pre-Landing Page Optional initial page shown before the main phishing page
+Before Landing Optional initial page or proxy page used before the main phishing page

-Main Landing Page Primary phishing simulation page where user interactions occur
+Main Landing Page Primary phishing page or proxy page

 Completion Status Indicates if template is ready for use.
 Incomplete templates may have missing or deleted required components